 Name Default Value Description keepAlive true Setting to ensure socket is not closed due to inactivity tcpNoDelay true Setting to improve TCP protocol performance broadcast false Setting to choose Multicast over UDP connectTimeout 10000 Time to wait for a socket connection to be available.
 Value is in millis. reuseAddress true Setting to facilitate socket multiplexing sync true Setting to set endpoint as one-way or request-response ssl false Setting to specify whether SSL encryption is applied to this endpoint sendBufferSize 65536 bytes The TCP/UDP buffer sizes to be used during outbound communication.
 Size is bytes. receiveBufferSize 65536 bytes The TCP/UDP buffer sizes to be used during inbound communication.
 Size is bytes. corePoolSize 10 The number of allocated threads at component startup.
-Defaults to 10 naxPoolSize 100 The maximum number of threads that may be allocated to this endpoint.
+Defaults to 10 maxPoolSize 100 The maximum number of threads that may be allocated to this endpoint.
 Defaults to 100 disconnect false Whether or not to disconnect(close) from Netty Channel right after use.
 Can be used for both consumer and producer. lazyChannelCreation true Channels can be lazily created to avoid exceptions, if the remote server is not up and running when the Camel producer is started. transferExchange false Only used for TCP.
 You can transfer the exchange over the wire instead of just the body.
 The following fields are transferred: In body, Out body, fault body, In headers, Out headers, fault headers, exchange properties, exchange exception.
 This requires that the objects are serializable.
-Camel will exclude any non-serializable objects and log it at WARN level. disconnectOnNoReply true If sync is enabled then this option dictates NettyConsumer if it should disconnect where there is no reply to send back. noReplyLogLevel WARN If sync is enabled this option dictates NettyConsumer which logging level to use when logging a there is no reply to send back.
-Values are: FATAL, ERROR, INFO, DEBUG, OFF. allowDefaultCodec true Camel 2.4: The netty component installs a default codec if both, encoder/deocder is null and textline is false.
+Camel will exclude any non-serializable objects and log it at WARN level. disconnectOnNoReply true If sync is enabled then this option dictates NettyConsumer if it should disconnect where there is no reply to send back. noReplyLogLevel WARN If symc is enabled this option dictates NettyConsumer which logging level to use when logging a there is no reply to send back.
+Values are: FATAL, ERROR, INFO, DEBUG, OFF. allowDefaultCodec true Carnel 2.4: The netty component installs a default codec if both, encoder/deocder is null and textline is false.
 Setting allowDefaultCodec to false prevents the netty component from installing a default codec as the first element in the filter chain. textline false Camel 2.4: Only used for TCP.
 If no codec is specified, you can use this flag to indicate a text line based codec; if not specified or the value is false, then Object Serialization is assumed over TCP. delimiter LINE Camel 2.4: The delimiter to use for the textline codec.
-Possible values are LINE and NULL. decoderMaxLineLength Camel 2.4: The max line length to use for the textline codec. autoAppendDelimiter true Camel 2.4: Whether or not to auto append missing end delimiter when sending using the textline codec. encoding null Camel 2.4: The encoding (a charset name) to use for the textline codec.
-If not provided, Camel will use the JVM default Charset.
+Possible values are LINE and NULL. decoderMaxLineLength 1024 Camel 2.4: The max line length to use for the textline codec. autoAppendDelimiter true Camel 2.4: Whether or not to auto append missing end delimiter when sending using the textline codec. encoding null Carnel 2.4: The encoding (a charset name) to use for the textline codec.
+If not provided, Carnel will use the JVM default Charset. workerCount null Camel 2.9: When netty works on nio mode, it uses default workerCount parameter from Netty, which is cpu_core_threads2.
+User can use this operation to override the default workerCount from Netty sslContextParametersRef null Carnel 1.9: Reference to a org.apache.camel.util.jsse.SSLContextParameters in the Registry.É This reference overrides any configured SSLContextParameters at the component level.É See Using the JSSE Configuration Utility. receiveBufferSizePredictor null Carnel 2.9: Configures the buffer size predictor.
+See details at Jetty documentation and this mail thread.